“If you don’t see the book you want on the shelf, write it.”

 – Beverly Cleary

-This powerful advice comes from Beverly Cleary, a beloved author who transformed children’s literature.
+Beverly Cleary, a beloved author, made this statement while transforming children’s literature forever.
 She penned stories that felt real to kids.
-Her characters, like Ramona Quimby and Henry Huggins, were not perfect.
+Her characters, like Ramona Quimby and Henry Huggins, weren’t perfect.
 They were relatable, mischievous, and full of life.
-Cleary’s simple statement, however, extends far beyond the world of writing.
+Yet Cleary’s simple statement extends far beyond the world of writing.
 It serves as a profound call to action for creators, innovators, and anyone who sees a gap in the world around them.
+Understanding the “if you don’t see the book you want on the shelf, write quote origin” helps us appreciate how Cleary turned observation into action.

-At its core, the quote reveals Cleary’s own origin story.
+The quote reveals Cleary’s own origin story.
 As a librarian, she met many children who couldn’t find books they enjoyed.
 Young readers wanted stories about kids like themselves.
 They were tired of fairy tales and historical fiction.
 Cleary saw a clear need.
 Instead of waiting for someone else to fill it, she took matters into her own hands.
 She wrote the books her readers were searching for.
 This simple act of creation launched an incredible career and changed children’s literature forever.
+The “if you don’t see the book you want on the shelf, write quote origin” perfectly captures this moment when Cleary decided to stop waiting and start creating.

 More Than Just Writing a Book